|

 Jake Gorst, President, Mainspring Narrative Films

 Gorst is an Emmy award winning documentary filmmaker and the director of Mainspring Pictures.
 He has spent the past two decades researching and documenting mid-century modern architecture, including the work of his grandfather, architectural designer Andrew Geller, in print and film.
-Recent films directed by Gorst include Modern Tide: Midcentury Architecture on Long Island (2012, Design Onscreen), William Krisel, Architect (2010, Design Onscreen), Journeyman Architect: The Life and Work of Donald Wexler (2009, Design Onscreen) and Desert Utopia: Mid-Century Architecture in Palm Springs (2006, Design Onscreen).
+Recent films directed by Gorst include Modern Tide: Midcentury Architecture on Long Island (2012, Design Onscreen), William Krisel, Architect (2010, Design Onscreen), Journeyman Architect: The Life and Work of Donald Wexler (2009, Design Onscreen) and Desert Utopia: Mid-Century Architecture in Palm Springs (2006, Design Onscreen) along with short films “Curating Modernism” and “Googie,” released in 2026.
 His films Farmboy (2006, Jonamac Productions), and Leisurama (2005, Jonamac Productions), have been in national U.S. public television distribution.
-Gorst has also a contributing writer to The Architect’s Newspaper, VOX Hamptons, HOME Miami and Modernism magazines.
+Gorst is also a contributing writer to The Architect’s Newspaper, VOX Hamptons, HOME Miami and Modernism magazines.

 |